 What can you try?

 - Provide feedback in real time to groups as they present ideas.

-- Use GroupMap as formative assessment tool to evaluate student understanding of key topics.
+- Use GroupMap as a formative assessment tool to evaluate student understanding of key topics.

-- Facilitate in class discussion based on the overall output by the students.
+- Facilitate a class discussion based on the overall output by the students.

 Can we help?